Smoking in public places

 Does the Act apply to me?

-Yes: if you own or manage enclosed or substantially enclosed premises that are open to the public, or are used as a place of work by more than one person or where members of the public might visit to receive or provide goods or services.
+Yes: if you own or manage enclosed or substantially enclosed premises that are open to the public, or are used as a place of work by more than one person, or where members of the public might visit to receive or provide goods or services.

-- The private areas of bed and breakfasts and guesthouses are not covered by the ban, provided that the areas are not used by any staff (i.e. the laundry may be out of bounds for customers but if a cleaner has to use it, it is covered by the ban).
+- The private areas of bed and breakfasts and guesthouses are not covered by the ban, provided that the areas are not used by any staff (for example, the laundry may be out of bounds for customers but if a cleaner has to use it, it is covered by the ban).

 - Designated bedrooms in hotels, guesthouses and bed and breakfasts.
 To qualify, a designated bedroom must:

-- be designated in writing by the person in charge of the premises as being a smoking room
+- Be designated in writing by the person in charge of the premises as being a smoking room.

-- be completely enclosed except for doors and windows
+- Be completely enclosed except for doors and windows.

-- have a ventilation system that must not discharge into any non-smoking part of the premises
+- Have a ventilation system that must not discharge into any non-smoking part of the premises.

-- be clearly marked as a room in which smoking is permitted.
+- Be clearly marked as a room in which smoking is permitted.

-It should be noted there is no legal requirement for an accommodation owner to provide designated smoking bedrooms.
+It should be noted that there is no legal requirement for an accommodation owner to provide designated smoking bedrooms.
 Providing such rooms is purely at the discretion of the owner.